Therese Anne Fowler

 A book’s fate is almost entirely outside its author’s control.
 Some are published with a lot of marketing and publicity support, but most are not.
 After the publication of three contemporary novels, each of which sold fewer copies than the previous one, Therese faced a hard truth: her career was in a nosedive.
 Her editor at the time felt she should take on a pen name and try again with the same sort of book, but Therese was not persuaded.
 She decided, instead, to write a biographical historical novel about Zelda Fitzgerald, Z, which was published in 2013.

 Therese’s work has been translated into more than twenty foreign languages and is published around the world.
 Z is now available as an original dramatic series for Amazon Studios starring Christina Ricci, with Killer Films producing.
-(Amazon has elected not to continue with its order for a second season.)

 What Therese has discovered is that she has an affinity for badass women from history whose stories have been either mistold or are largely untold.
 Her next novel centers on Alva Smith Vanderbilt Belmont, a determined, opinionated, compassionate, often amusing woman from America’s Gilded Age.
-A Well-Behaved Woman, a kind of homage to Edith Wharton with a dash of affection for Jane Austen for good measure, will be published by St. Martin’s Press on October 16, 2018.
+A Well-Behaved Woman, a kind of homage to Edith Wharton with a dash of affection for Jane Austen for good measure, was published by St. Martin’s Press on October 16, 2018.

 Therese has been a visiting professor at North Carolina State University and occasionally teaches fiction writing at conferences and workshops.
 A member of Phi Beta Kappa and PEN America, she is married to award-winning professor and author John Kessel.
 They reside in North Carolina.